Inouye165/React-Photo-App/README.md

 ## File Hashing & Deduplication

-- Every photo is hashed (SHA-256) on upload or server start.
-- If a file with the same hash already exists, it is skipped (not re-uploaded or re-indexed).
-- The UI shows a ✔ and the last 5 digits of the hash for each photo.

 ## Technical Stack

 ### Frontend
-- **React 19**: Latest React with modern hooks and authentication context
-- **Vite**: Fast build tool and dev server
-- **Tailwind CSS**: Utility-first CSS framework
-- **Session management**: httpOnly cookie-based sessions for browser clients.
-Do not store JWTs in localStorage.
-- **Authentication Utilities**: Ensure image and API requests target the API origin (VITE_API_URL) so the browser will include the httpOnly `authToken` cookie (use fetch/axios with `credentials: 'include'`).
-Do not inject tokens into image URLs.
-- **exifr**: Library for reading photo metadata
-- **File System Access API**: Modern browser API for folder selection
-- **react-konva**: Canvas library for interactive image editing with draggable text overlays
-- **ESLint**: Code linting and formatting
-- **Vitest**: Modern testing framework for frontend with React Testing Library
-- **Component Testing**: Comprehensive test coverage with 66 frontend tests across all major components:
    - **Authentication Utilities**: Secure token handling and authenticated image URL generation
    - **PhotoUploadForm.jsx**: Upload panel with compact file list, flush-edge layout
    - **ImageCanvasEditor.jsx**: Interactive canvas editor for positioning captions on images
    - **EditPage.jsx**: Photo editing interface with canvas, metadata forms, and authenticated image access

 ### Backend
-- **Node.js**: JavaScript runtime for server
-- **Express**: Web framework for REST API with authentication middleware
-- **JWT Authentication**: JSON Web Tokens for secure user sessions with bcrypt password hashing
-- **Security Middleware**: Helmet for security headers, rate limiting, input validation, CORS configuration
-- **Multer**: Middleware for handling multipart/form-data file uploads with authentication
-- **Sharp**: Image processing with automatic HEIC-to-JPEG conversion (with ImageMagick fallback)
-- **ImageMagick**: Fallback for HEIC/HEIF conversion when sharp/libvips lacks support
-- **SQLite3**: Lightweight database for photo metadata, user accounts, and state management
-- **Jest**: Testing framework for backend with Supertest for HTTP testing
-- **Comprehensive API Testing**: 20+ tests covering authenticated endpoints, security middleware, HEIC conversion, database operations, and error handling

 ## File Structure